Murtaza01/obsidian-vault/homework/drama/dr_faustus.md

 Mephistophilis says that being deprived of gods presence is more tormenting than thousand hells.

-**Q/ What was Mephistophilis second description of hell and give its dramatic value**\?

-When Faustus asked Mephistophilis about hell for the second time, Mephistophilis describe to him hell telling him that hell has no limits nor it is circumscribed to any place rather it is a state of being, which you experience when you are deprived of the presence of god, and that any place except heaven is hell.

 ### Q/ Comment on the following lines critically.